Nicholas-Mitri/SideKick/README.md

-# Sidekick
+# Sidekick (macOS Only)

 A floating, always-on-top mini-app for seamless OpenAI GPT interaction via voice, text, and screen context, built with PyQt6.

+> **Note:** Sidekick currently supports **macOS only**.
+Some features (such as screenshot and clipboard integration) are implemented specifically for macOS APIs.

 ## Overview

-Sidekick is a compact desktop application built with PyQt6 that stays above all other windows for instant access to OpenAI's GPT models.
+Sidekick is a compact desktop application for macOS, built with PyQt6, that stays above all other windows for instant access to OpenAI's GPT models.
 You can interact using your voice (hold-to-talk), type prompts, or add context from your clipboard or a screenshot.
 Sidekick is designed for quick, context-rich AI assistance with minimal distraction.

 ## Features

-- **Always-on-top window** – Stays visible above all other apps for quick access
+- **Always-on-top window** – Stays visible above all other apps for quick access (macOS only)
 - **Voice input (hold-to-talk)** – Hold the "Talk" button to record and transcribe your prompt
 - **Text input** – Type prompts directly into the interface
-- **Clipboard and screenshot context** – Instantly add clipboard text or capture a screenshot as context for your prompt
+- **Clipboard and screenshot context** – Instantly add clipboard text or capture a screenshot as context for your prompt (macOS only)
 - **OpenAI GPT integration** – Sends your prompt and context to GPT and displays the reply
 - **Copy and Read Aloud** – Copy GPT's reply or have it read aloud with TTS
 - **Animated expand/collapse UI** – Switch between compact and expanded modes with smooth animations
 - **Conversation history** – Save/load your conversation for later reference
 - **Minimal, responsive design** – Lightweight and non-intrusive, optimized for fast workflow

-## Installation
+## Installation (macOS)

 ### Prerequisites

+- macOS 12.0 or higher
 - Python 3.8 or higher
 - OpenAI API key
 - Microphone access (for voice input)